 Your best bet is to be competent in as many of the following elements of fitness as possible.

-Muscle Stamina: Combine high repetition muscle stamina with endurance and you are building a PT test-taking machine.
-A two minute calisthenics fitness test is one way to test your muscle stamina, but another marker is putting in a full day of hard physical work.
-Having the ability to continuously move your body weight and more over longer periods of time is required in the typical selection programs.
+Muscle stamina: Combine high-repetition muscle stamina with endurance, and you are building a PT test-taking machine.
+A two-minute calisthenics fitness test is one way to test your muscle stamina, but another marker is putting in a full day of hard physical work.
+Continuously moving your body weight and more over longer periods of time is required in the typical selection programs.
 Strength is handy.
 You need it.
-But being able to work all day is a physical skill and mindset that needs to be fostered daily.
+But working all day is a physical skill and mindset that must be fostered daily.

-Speed: Testing speed with short runs can save your life when having to quickly run for cover.
+Speed: Testing speed with short runs can save your life when having to run for cover quickly.
 Speed can be enhanced by adding in faster and shorter runs to your running days.

 Agility: Accompanied with speed and balance, agility is how quickly you can move from side to side and change direction quickly.
-Both speed and agility can be practiced with cone drills arranged in less than 10 second drills, where full speed and changes of direction are measured.
+Speed and agility can be practiced with cone drills, where full speed and changes of direction are measured.

-Mobility/ Flexibility: Do not forget to warmup and stretch for flexibility, but also to move your joints through a full range of motion for mobility.
+Mobility/flexibility: Do not forget to warm up and stretch for flexibility, but also to move your joints through a full range of motion for mobility.
 Like many elements of fitness, if you don't use it, you lose it.
-So make stretching and moving in a full range of motion part of your day.
+Make stretching and moving in a full range of motion part of your day.

-Hand / Eye Coordination: Whether it is shooting, driving, flying, throwing, or lifting objects to be placed a certain way, having a background with hand eye coordination is helpful to any tactical athlete.
-Sports can be a great for building this skill, but obtaining good hand / eye coordination requires practice.
+Hand-eye coordination: Whether it is shooting, driving, flying, throwing or lifting objects to be placed a certain way, having a background with hand-eye coordination is helpful to any tactical athlete.
+Sports can be great for building this skill, but obtaining good hand-eye coordination requires practice.

-The reason I am focusing on comparing world class athletes to those in the military is that far too many regular Joe's attempt workouts and training programs designed for world class athletes.
-There is no need to try an Olympic swim or running plan used by your favorite Gold Medalist to help you pass a fitness test of a 500m swim or a 1.5 mile timed run -- even if you are trying to be a Special Ops team member.
-Trying to deadlift 600+ pounds, which is a massive amount but still nowhere near world class, may cause injury or interfere with your ability to run, ruck, or swim with fins for long distances.
-You need to ask yourself what you have to give up to compete in an Ironman Triathlon, do a body building competition, or power lifting meet.
-If your answer involves too many other elements of fitness, you may want to reconsider whether this is a necessary step toward a tactical profession.
+The reason I am focusing on comparing world-class athletes to those in the military is that far too many regular Joes attempt workouts and training programs designed for world-class athletes.
+There is no need to try an Olympic swim or running plan used by your favorite gold medalist to help you pass a fitness test of a 500-meter swim or a 1.5-mile timed run -- even if you are trying to be a Special Ops team member.